parvezs27/Tableau_Sales_Dashboards/README.md

 To display the KPI's, we will utilise "BANs" (Big-Ass Numbers).
 BAN's display key metrics or KPI's in a large, bold format.
 This offers several benefits, such as:
 - Quicker, clearer and easier noticeability of key information.
 The larger and bolder text has more of a direct impact, allowing critical information to be seen quickly and clearly.
 This reduces cognitive load on the viewer and having to search around the screen for the key information, ultimately allowing for a better viewing experience.
 - Improvement of dashboard structure and reading flow.
-Having large and bold text at the top of the dashboard to highlight critical information creates a top to bottom visual hierarchy, where the most information is highlighted at the top.
+Having large and bold text at the top of the dashboard to highlight critical information creates a top to bottom visual hierarchy, where the most important information is highlighted at the top.
 This provides dashboard structure and a logical reading flow for the end user.

 **Sales Trends:**